xomicloud/javascript/README.md

 3. **Host:** 'http://localhost:8080', assuming you intend to run it on port 8080.
 4. **Redirect URI:** 'http://localhost:8080/callback'.

-Now click on 'Clients' in the menu and then on the name of the client you have just created.
-Next, copy the environment variables into a file in the root of the repository.
+Now click on 'Clients' and then on the name of the client you have just created.
+Next, copy the environment variables into a file in the root directory.
 We recommend the name `variables.env` since Git is configured to ignore this.
-Add an environment variable for the port, as well, so that your file looks something like this:
+You should also add an environment variable for the port, so that your file looks something like this:

 ```
 export PORT=8080